 Use the Stop Mirroring toggle switch to temporarily stop the mirroring, in case your web server are experiencing performance issues or require maintenance.
 You can also use the Execute Mirroring Now button to trigger the mirroring process.

-Refer to the External DB Add-On getting started guide for more information on the add-on and its other features.
+Refer to the Database & Integration tools getting started guide for more information on the add-on and its other features.